naijacoderorg/lectures/lectures2024/datascience/second_session.md

-Day 2.
+Session 2.
 Exploring the Data
 ====================

 ## Reflection for Last Day: